- What is RCPCHStart?

 - Date application received

-If you think you may gain your CCT early, or you have any other information that you think would be useful for us to know, please include this in your application.
+If you think you may gain your CCT early, or you have any other information that you think would be useful for us to know, you must include this in your application.
 Make sure you use the comments box on the application form and send support for an earlier CCT date from Programme Director or CSAC to firstname.lastname@example.org.

 You can withdraw up to one week before the assessment date.
 You must inform us in writing to email@example.com and we may ask you to provide supporting documentation.